Working hours - Ingressi

 Correct keeping of the record of working hours

+It is the employer’s responsibility to ensure that their employees’ working hours are recorded correctly.
 Correct documentation of working hours is of crucial importance if disagreements concerning hours worked and compensation paid need to be resolved after the fact between employer and employee.

 In cases where the employer has neglected to keep a record of working hours or is keeping it incorrectly, courts tend to rely on the employee’s reports and notes presented as grounds for claims for overtime pay.

 Employee’s right of access to details in the record of working hours concerning themselves